chriselrod/InplaceDHMC.jl/README.md

 Finally, it allows me to reduce dependencies, by dropping the likes of [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) in favor of the lighter (but much less featureful) QuasiNewtonMethods.jl.

+All that said, the contributors to DynamicHMC, as well as those developing the theory of HMC (eg, Betancourt, et al) all deserve much more credit than I.